Beware of Widows

-Beware of Widows is a 1927 American comedy film directed by Wesley Ruggles and written by Beatrice Van.
+Beware of Widows is a 1927 American silent comedy film directed by Wesley Ruggles and written by Beatrice Van.
 It is based on the 1925 play Beware of Widows by Owen Moore.
-The film stars Laura La Plante, Bryant Washburn, Paulette Duval, Walter Hiers, Tully Marshall and Kathryn Carver.
+The film stars Laura La Plante, Bryant Washburn, Paulette Duval, Walter Hiers, Tully Marshall, and Kathryn Carver.
 The film was released on May 23, 1927, by Universal Pictures.
-The survival status of the film is unknown.